 Easy Zucchini Pasta with Bolognese Sauce

 You can also make my Easy Lasagna made with zucchini noodles or my noodleless low carb lasagna, both are fantastic and super easy to make.
 And when I make lasagna I always make two and freeze one in an aluminum foil pan for a lazy day.

 Easy Zucchini Pasta with Bolognese Sauce

 - 2 medium zucchini

-- 2 tbsp extra virgin olive oil - cold pressed or cold extracted
+- 2 tablespoon extra virgin olive oil - cold pressed or cold extracted

 - ½ medium onion - peeled and cut into 1 inch pieces